AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/integrations.md

 ee_only: True
 ---

+import * as Vars from '../../../../data/vars.js';

 # Integrate with B2B using REST

-This topic lists the REST endpoints and services that are provided with {{site.data.var.b2b}}.
+This topic lists the REST endpoints and services that are provided with <Vars.sitedatavarb2b/>.

 ## List of REST endpoints by module